Be the Voice Your Community Needs

-- Develop an advocacy plan for your organization.
+- Develop a comprehensive advocacy plan for your organization.

-- Identify potential intersections of your organizations’ mission with key policies, departments, committees and elected officials.
+- Align your mission with key policies, decision-makers, and community needs.

-Advocacy and Civic Engagement will be held in July 2024.
+Advocacy and Civic Engagement will be held on October 22 and 23, 2025.*

 Cost: